 Despite our efforts of ensuring an appropriately high standard of security, it cannot be ruled out that information you have provided via the internet will be accessed or used by other persons.
 Please note that we can therefore not assume any liability or the disclosure of information due to errors in the data transfer and/or unauthorised access by third parties not caused by us.

-If you are in the European Economic Area (EEA) you have the following rights:
+If you are in the European Union you have the following rights:

 Right of access